dirk-olmes/simple_comments/Readme.md

 Creating comments
 -----------------
 The plugin doesn't care how comments are created as long as they follow the directory structure and file format specified above.
+Note especially the date format used - the plugin expects exactly this format.

+I use a simple php script (see the `php` folder) to create the comments but any other means will do, too.